0Strategist0/KyeLDC/README.md

 - **FinalFunctions.py**: A python file that has all the probability functions (fstat, log likelihood, etc...) stored to be easily imported.

-- **KyeLISAModule** A python module containing several submodules, all used to make LISA data analysis faster and easier.
+- **KyeLISAModule**: A python module containing several submodules, all used to make LISA data analysis faster and easier.

 ### requirements.txt